saparikh/bf_snapshot_collector/README.md

 ### Supported devices
 - Cisco ASA, IOS, IOS-XE, NXOS, IOS-XR
+- Cumulus Linux
 - Arista EOS
 - Juniper JunOS

 ### Inventory
 The collection script expects a valid Ansible inventory file.
 There is an `example_inventory.yml` file to show you the expected format.

 The script does NOT support any variables defined per host, such as `ansible_host`.
 Therefore, the server on which you are running this script must be able to resolve the DNS names

 ### Authentication
 All devices in the inventory MUST be accessible with the SAME username and password.
-That user MUST either be put into `enable` mode or be granted correct privilege level to retrieve running configuration without being in `enable` mode
+That user MUST either be put into `enable` mode or be granted correct privilege level to retrieve running configuration without being in `enable` mode.

+For Cumulus, make sure the user has password-less sudo access

 ### Setup